tomrains/miscProjects/projects/vanishing-chess/README.md

     this function would also be useful for a check at the end of any move...
     ...if you are trying to complete a move, but it puts your own king in check, then the move is disallowed.

+could temporarily take king off the board to see if el piece could move there - i really dont know if theres a way to reverse what youve done though. so strange.

+    not sure how to do this, but also consider putting functionality for the pieces' movement in another file (it's crowded)

     alert when opposing king is in check how can you put other king in check? move a piece to be attacking him